teleplayer123/teleplayer123/README.md

 ### Hi there 👋

 - 🔭 I’m currently working with WiFi 7 and debugging/testing compatability and performance with many different devices.
 - 🌱 I’m currently learning more about pentesting hardware and firmware for bugs/malware, specifically networking devices.
+In parallel I am working on some Machine Learning projects integrating microcontrolers like RP2040 and SAMD51.
 - 📫 How to reach me: Please reach out to me on my Linkedin page https://www.linkedin.com/in/cole-sashkin-44663456/, or create an issue on this repository.
 - ⚡ Fun fact: The "tele" in my username "teleplayer123" is short for "Telecaster".
 I have played guitar since I was 12 years old.